The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Background Theory

 where,

 The quantum-mechanical trace in the correlation function, Eqn.~\eqref{General-CF}, is often calculated by using a Wigner transform,

 which maps the quantum operators onto a continuous phase-space such that the correlation function can be calculated with classical-like integrals.
-However, as the spin-vector is not continuous in the Hilbert space (as it is on the surface of the Bloch sphere) the Wigner transform cannot easily be utilised.
-Instead, the Stratonovich-Weyl transform is used which maps the operators onto a continuous function on the Lie group/manifold, which in the two state case is the surface of the sphere.\cite{Runeson2019, Runeson2020, Bossion2021, bossionNonadiabaticMappingDynamics2022} There are different transforms; known as Q-, P- and W-functions, which for two states result in radii of $1/2$, $3/2$ and $\sqrt{3}/2$ respectively.\cite{Runeson2019, Bossion2021} As the correlation functions tested here are written in the MMST formalism and we sample MMST variables prior to transforming into the spin-variables, we do not require the Stratonovich-Weyl transform explicitly.
+However, the Wigner transform assumes a Euclidean phase-space which cannot easily be utilised for the spin-vector defined on a spherical phase-space.
+Instead, the Stratonovich-Weyl transform is used which maps the operators onto a continuous function on the Lie group/manifold, which in the two-state case is the surface of the sphere.\cite{Runeson2019, Runeson2020, Bossion2021, bossionNonadiabaticMappingDynamics2022} There are different transforms; known as Q-, P- and W-functions, which for two states result in radii of $1/2$, $3/2$ and $\sqrt{3}/2$ respectively.\cite{Runeson2019, Bossion2021} Further algebraic details can be found in the literature.\cite{Runeson2019, Runeson2020, bossionNonadiabaticMappingDynamics2022, Bossion2021}

 The spin-mapping Hamiltonian is,\cite{Runeson2019}

 where,